charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week7_report.md

 - **Single GPU Usage**: We plan to use one GPU for training and validation on WikiText-2 (with sequences up to 512 tokens).
 - **Training Times**: Expect shorter runs (on the order of a few hours) to confirm feasibility.
 - **Future Scaling**: After proving the concept, we may switch to a more powerful GPU and larger corpora (WikiText-103 or beyond).
-We will be utilizing Google Cloud for access to more powerful GPUs and TPUs, utilizing the provided credit.

 ---